 What is Glydo and how is it used?

-What are the side effects of Glydo?
+What are the possible side effects of Glydo?

-- sensations of heat, cold, or numbness,
+- unusual sensations of temperature,

 - respiratory depression and arrest,

 - fast, irregular, slow or pounding heart rate,